yagosys/202301/userguide/02-deployment/how_k8s_installed.md

 the EC2 instance use file user-data-for_master_node.tftpl to do the installation for master node
 the EC2 instance use file user-data-for_worker_node.tftpl t odo the installation for workernode.

+linux
-linux : ubuntu 22.04
+-  ubuntu 22.04
-swap off
+-  swap off

-export OS=xUbuntu_22.04
-export CRIO_VERSION=1.25

-- tool installed
+tool installed

 - linux-modules-extra
 - cri-o cri-o-runc cri-tools